 What You Will Need

 Nope!
-Roasting just accentuates the flavor and makes the cashews even easier to process!
+Roasting them in the oven just accentuates their flavor and makes the cashews a bit softer and even easier to process!

 Cashews v.
 Almonds